dotnet/linker/docs/data-formats.md

 Descriptor XML can also be passed to the linker on the command via the [`-x` parameter](illink-options.md#linking-from-an-xml-descriptor).

-The `fullname` attribute specifies the full name of the type in the format specified by ECMA-335.
-This is in certain cases not the same as the one reported by Type.FullName for example for nested types.

 ### XML Examples

 ### Preserve entire assembly